Like my solo trip around India, my decision to backpack Turkey was questioned by my parents since the beginning.

 And to be honest, I can see why.

-Before coming to this country, many warned me.
-Online articles highlighted women’s safety issues, and blogs stressed the need to cover up, especially for solo female travelers.
-Whether it be the people or the culture, my parents and friends all shared similar views on the conservative nature of a near East state.
+Online articles highlighted women’s safety issues, and news outlets stressed the need for female travelers to cover up.
+Be the people or the culture, my parents and friends all shared similar views Turkey’s conservative nature.
 Of course, I’m not saying that one should forgo all forms of safety measures while traveling.
-In fact, as a solo female traveler, I often take a number of precautions.

-But the Turkey I experienced was just not that dangerous.
-In Alanya, many won’t even bat an eye to tourists wandering the streets in their two pieced bikinis.
+But after two months teaching in and backpacking across the country, I can say that the Turkey I experienced was completely the opposite of these tales.
+In Alanya, many won’t even bat an eye to tourists wandering the streets in their two pieced bikinis!

 often sometimes drunk, crowds.
 Although the city has a grand party reputation, I opted for night swims in the sea as opposed to nights out at clubs.
 Sounds of the city are muffled by the Mediterranean waves while a clear view of the golden Alayna castle is visible just above the cliffs.

 Clearly, Alanya is a city of contrast.
 Rows and rows of red-bricked houses sat along the crystal clear sea, forming a beautiful variation in colors and mood.
 Its harbor is full of nightclubs and bars, the loud and vivid atmosphere contrasts the serenity of adhan, the Islamic call for prayers by residing mosques.